 If you would like a copy of the template letters or more details on how to Furlough your staff please email us or click here.

-If you are intending to for your business to restart trading and you need to "un-furlough" your staff you MUST inform us of this as soon as possible so that we can cancel your future furlough claims.
+If you are intending to for your business to restart trading and you need to "un-furlough" your staff you MUST inform us of this as soon as possible.
 You should notify your employee(s) in writing of the date that their furlough period will end and then send a copy of this letter to us.
 The Job Retention Scheme (Furlough Scheme) is ONLY for employees that are unable to work due to COVID-19 restrictions.
 Therefore any claims that are made once the employee has returned to work to must be repaid to HMRC.

 Support for the Self-Employed